edgedb/edgedb/docs/edgeql/lexical.rst

 There are two kinds of integer constants: limited size (:eql:type:`int64`) and unlimited size (:eql:type:`bigint`).
-Unlimited size integers :eql:type:`bigint` literal is similar to a regular integer literal with an ``n`` suffix.
+Unlimited size integer :eql:type:`bigint` literals are similar to a regular integer literals with an ``n`` suffix.
 The production rules are as
 follows:

 .. productionlist:: edgeql